-Contesting the Validity and Reporting of Workplace Injuries
+Disputing The Validity And Reporting Of Workplace Injuries

 To qualify for workers’ compensation benefits, an employee must report an accident or injury as soon as possible after it happens.
 Employers are naturally suspicious when a claim is filed days or weeks after the alleged event.

-The Albany, New York firm of Walsh and Hacker represents insurers, employers and third-party administrators in Upstate New York and the Hudson Valley.
+The New York firm of Walsh and Hacker represents insurers, employers and third-party administrators across the state.
 Our experienced defense attorneys have successfully defeated claims with the “No Accident” defense.

 The No Accident Defense